Optimal Investment with Random Endowments and Transaction Costs: Duality Theory and Shadow Prices: Proofs of Main Results

 Based on all previous results from Lemma $\ref{lemm}$ to Lemma $\ref{lem13}$, we can finally build the other side of the super-hedging theorem for acceptable portfolios.
-This is an analogue of Lemma $5$ of \cite{kram04} in the market without transaction costs.
 The proof relies heavily on the characterization $(\ref{chaUacp})$ in Lemma $\ref{lem13}$.
-However, we remind the reader that it is assumed that the price process $S$ is uniformly bounded in Lemma $\ref{lem13}$.
-Therefore, the trick of working with the localizing sequence is necessary here.
+As it is assumed that the price process $S$ is uniformly bounded in Lemma $\ref{lem13}$, the trick of working with the localizing sequence becomes necessary here.

 \begin{lemma} Fix some $x\in\mathbb{R}$.
 Let $g$ be an $\mathbb{R}$-valued, $\mathcal{F}_T$-measurable random variable such that there exits a constant $a>0$ and for each $\tilde{S}\in\mathcal{S}(\lambda)$, there exists a $X^{\max,\tilde{S}}\in\mathcal{X}(\tilde{S}, a)$ with $g+X_T^{\max,\tilde{S}}\geq 0$.
 If for each $\lambda$-CPS $(\mathbb{Q},\tilde{S})$, i.e., for all $\mathbb{Q}\in\mathcal{M}$, we have